 Lichens and Moss on Your Roof

 Moss forms after lichens on the roof.
-Moss is far denser and more detrimental to the roof than lichens and gloeocapsa magma combined.
+Moss is far denser and more detrimental to the roof than lichens and Gloeocapsa Magma combined.
 Moss is heavier and more absorbent.
 It creates pockets of rainwater and moisture.
 As the water dams, it seeps into the shingles and underlying plywood.
-This creates the serious risk of causing structural damage.
+This creates a serious risk of causing structural damage.
 Once moss forms on an untreated roof, it eventually results in soil accumulation.
 This leads to grass and a host of other problems.
 At this point, replacing the roof will be the least of your problems.